| |

 in the Merchant Navy.

-Note: The expression 'Royal Navy' includes the Royal Navy, the
+Note: The expression 'Royal Navy' includes the Royal Navy, the Royal

-Navy, the Royal Indian Marine, The Royal Indian Navy, the South African
+the Royal Indian Marine, The Royal Indian Navy, the South African Navy,

-Navy, the naval services of any of the Sovereign's colonies or former
+the naval services of any of the Sovereign's colonies or former

 colonies, the Royal Marine Corps, the Women's Naval Services and the